ChalmersGU-data-structure-courses/dsabook/src/B13-sorting-empirical-comparison.md

 best advantage because the record size is small, so it does not get the best possible showing.

-The various sorting algorithms are shown for lists of sizes 10, 100, 1000, 10,000, 100,000, and 1,000,000.
-The final two columns of each table show the performance for the algorithms on inputs of size 10,000 where the numbers are in ascending (sorted) and descending (reverse sorted) order, respectively.
+The various sorting algorithms are shown for arrays of sizes being multiples of 10.
+The final two columns of each
+table show the performance for the algorithms on inputs of size 100,000 (400,000 for the Java tests) where the numbers are in ascending (sorted) and descending (reverse sorted) order, respectively.
 These columns demonstrate best-case performance for some algorithms and worst-case performance for others.